 Five long years were to pass before I returned to Kathmandu.
 A change of lifestyle meant that I was now able to spend more time travelling and it was natural that I should look to Nepal.
 But where was I to trek, and how?
 The how was easy: ‘lodge’ trekking, with a guide and porter.

-For this trek I was joined by my old friend Mick Melbourne and this was to be the first trek that I was to do that was organized by Pawan Tuladhar of Shiva Treks (now: Dharma Adventures).
+For this trek I was joined by my old friend Mick Melbourne and this was to be the first trek that I was to do that was organized by Pawan Tuladhar of Dharma Adventures.
 It was also to be the first trek where I employed Dendi Sherpa.
 Dendi came with us on that trek as a ‘guide’, but we parted as friends and have remained so ever since.
-Our little party of four travelled from Kathmandu to Pokhara (where both Mick and I were shocked by the changes to the town) and then on by taxi to Beni – no, we started by taxi, but finished in the cab of a lorry, leaving a broken taxi and sorry looking driver by Baglung bridge.
+Our little party of four (including one porter) travelled from Kathmandu to Pokhara by bus (where both Mick and I were shocked by the changes to the town) and then on by taxi to Beni – no, we started by taxi, but finished in the cab of a lorry, leaving a broken taxi and sorry looking driver by Baglung bridge.
 My comment on that mornings journey is that we took less than 4 hours to travel what had taken six days to trek in 1985.

 From Beni we spent a long, hot afternoon trekking to Tipylang.
 Trying to reconcile memories of 1985 with this walk are difficult.
-There were certainly more trekkers about, but the trail was nothing like it is nowadays.
+There were certainly more trekkers about, but the trail then was nothing like it is nowadays.
 Tipylang was still a little village in 1997.
 The next day we had a shorter walk to Tatopani, and then we were into what was new territory for both of us.
 We took three days to walk up the Kali Gandaki to Jomosom, and then a further morning to trek up to Kagbeni.
 The walk through the gorge from Beni to Kagbeni is one of total contrasts, as might be expected.
 Beni is sub-tropical, and the walk through the different vegetation and climatic regions to the high mountain desert of the upper Kali Gandaki is a joy.

 And so back to Kathmandu and five glorious days of photography in the Valley.